triestpa/Guttenberg-Search/README.md

 Elasticsearch is computationally demanding.
 The [official recommendation](https://www.elastic.co/guide/en/elasticsearch/guide/current/hardware.html) is to run ES on a machine with 64 GB of RAM, and they strongly discourage running it on anything with under 8 GB of RAM.
 Elasticsearch is an *in-memory* datastore, which allows it to return results extremely quickly, but also results in a very significant system memory footprint.
 In production, [it is strongly recommended to run multiple Elasticsearch nodes in a cluster](https://www.elastic.co/guide/en/elasticsearch/guide/2.x/distributed-cluster.html)  to allow for high server availability, automatic sharding, and data redundancy in case of a node failure.

-I've got our tutorial application running on a $15/month GCP compute instance (at [search.patricktriest.com](https://search.patricktriest.com)) with 1.7 GB of RAM, and it is *just barely* is able to run the Elasticsearch node; sometimes the entire machine freezes up during the initial data-loading step.
+I've got our tutorial application running on a $15/month GCP compute instance (at [search.patricktriest.com](https://search.patricktriest.com)) with 1.7 GB of RAM, and it *just barely* is able to run the Elasticsearch node; sometimes the entire machine freezes up during the initial data-loading step.
 Elasticsearch is, in my experience, much more of a resource hog than more traditional databases such as PostgreSQL and MongoDB, and can be significantly more expensive to host as a result.

 ### 9.1 - Syncing with Databases